 In 2006, after he returned home, Raygava et al. was finally formed and started to perform in campuses and various other events.
 Recording of the tracks was also started.
 After a year, several tracks of Raygava et al were already playing in radios in Jakarta such as Hard Rock FM (Where I Belong), Prambors, and Trax (Penipu Terbesar Seantero Jagat Raya).
 In the same year, Raygava et al were also featured in television for the first time.
 When the songs were played in radios, no one would’ve believed that Raygava was a full time office worker in a prominent office tower in SCBD.
 Also in 2007, Raygava et al. were also featured in a compilation CD by Hai magazine, with Balada Pegawai Kantoran.
 The one song that would be remembered the most, by many listeners.

 It took 2 years, 4 recording studios, 15 songs, and various band member changes, until Raygava found the courage to quit his job and tried to finish a full-length album.
 A little bit too late?
 Maybe.
 But the path was not that easy too.
-He had to change his band members and put in professional musicians to fill in at drums (Adi Hartley) and Bass (Iqbal), to enable the band to perform as many events as possible.
-At that time, new ‘melayu rock bands’ were emerging in the country (some would call it alay bands), and Raygava et al. experienced it themselves when they participated in a mini tour to various high schools to the outskirts of Jakarta, involving new bands at that time from Angkasa, Wali, Lyla, Juliette, and many more.
-Something that can probably be considered a mistake!
+He had to change his band members and put in professional musicians to fill in at drums (Adi Hartley) and Bass (Iqbal), to enable the band to perform in as many events as possible.
+During 2007-2008 Raygava et al. played on many stages from school events, cafes, media events.
+At one time they even shared stages with bands such as Angkasa, Wali, Lyla, Juliette, and many more.
+The hey-day of Indonesian pop-rock melayu bands.